 Each business is unique, with its individual needs, KPIs, targets and strategies.
 Inventory control techniques and methods vary, while all of them are acceptable.
 The use of each method depends on your business size, model, policies and financial objectives.
-You may combine different methods in your inventory control strategy, however keeping in mind that switching between inventory control methods too often may have a detrimental impact on financial reporting, accounting and analytics, as different inventory control methods use different approaches and principles.
+You may combine different methods in your strategy, however keeping in mind that switching between inventory control methods too often may have a detrimental impact on financial reporting, accounting and analytics, as different methods use different approaches and principles.

-Here is the very guide which takes you to the basics of implementing an inventory control management system in your company.
+Here is the very guide which takes you to the basics of implementing an inventory control system in your company.
 So, to get started:

 1. Define your goals and objectives

 In terms of inventory, turnover metric is one of the most common, critical and useful indicators that shows the number of times inventory is being sold per year/quarter/etc. To set ideal inventory turnover goals, you have to take into account the benchmarks across your industry or sector, calculate profit margins for the whole inventory and each SKU in particular.

 There is a bunch of other metrics to consider and monitor, such as inventory carrying cost, sales of inventory per day, the ratio of inventory to sales conversion, etc.